 We understand that preference is subjective.
 However, we still feel like we know a decent hi-hat when we see one.
 During the research for our list of recommendations, we considered things like brand, brightness, value for money, materials, and customer reviews.

-Best Hi-Hat FAQ
+Best Hi-Hat Cymbals

 Q: What is the best brand of hi-hat cymbal?